skysheng7/AI_bias_in_farming/README.md

 I'm committed to making my research fully reproducible and accessible to all.
 If you encounter any difficulties running the code or need clarification on any part of this project, I welcome you to reach out directly at <skysheng7@gmail.com>.
 Open and reproducible data science workflow is my passion.
 Your ability to understand and build upon this work matters to me, and I'm here to support.

+I'll help create a clear repository structure section.
+Since you want a brief explanation for each item, I'll integrate this into your README.md:

+## Repository Structure

+This repository is organized as follows:

+- `img/`: Contains an images to demo the use of docker, inserted in README
+- `notebooks/`: Jupyter notebooks to analyze metadata of all generated images, generate wordcloud and plots
+- `results/`: Stores generated images (in database), and image metadata results from running the "scripts" and "src"
+- `scripts/`: Houses the main Python scripts that generate image from text, and generate text from images
+- `src/`: Contains the source code for our local Python package with helper functions and utilities
+- `CODE_OF_CONDUCT.md`: Guidelines for maintaining a welcoming and inclusive community atmosphere
+- `conda-linux-64.lock`: Specifies exact versions of Python dependencies for reproducible environments
+- `CONTRIBUTING.md`: Instructions and guidelines for contributing to this project
+- `docker-compose.yml`: Docker configuration for setting up the analysis environment
+- `Dockerfile`: Instructions for building the project's Docker container
+- `environment.yml`: Conda environment specifications for managing Python dependencies
+- `LICENSE`: Legal terms under which this project's code can be used and distributed
+- `pyproject.toml`: Python project metadata and build system requirements for Python packaging

 ## Copyright